makesites/artycles/readme.md

 ## Artycles

-Automated media management: Generation of different resolutions and storing on the cloud.
+Media API automation by generating different resolutions and (optionally) storing in the cloud.

 ## Features